 Receivables of the Company are not traded in an active market.
 They are included in current assets except for maturities greater than 12 months.
 Trade receivables are initially recognized at fair value.
 Loans and other receivables are initially recognized at fair value plus transaction costs that are directly attributable to the acquisition or issue of the financial asset.
 Subsequently, loans and receivables are measured at amortized cost using the effective interest rate method, less impairment, if any.
+The effective interest rate is the rate that exactly discounts the estimated future cash payments and receipts through the expected life of the financial asset or liability (or, where appropriate, a shorter period) to the carrying amount of the financial asset or liability.
 Short-term receivables are not discounted.